lethain/staff-eng/src/markdown/guides/staff-projects.md

 This comes down to three factors.

 1. First, is learning to stay aligned with your leadership team, some strategies for which are described in [Getting in the room](https://staffeng.com/guides/getting-in-the-room) and [Staying aligned with authority](https://staffeng.com/guides/staying-aligned-with-authority).
-2. Second, you need to be known to have the technical aptitude for the problem at hand, which requires _being visible_, the topic of a yet-to-be-written StaffEng piece.
+2. Second, you need to be known to have the technical aptitude for the problem at hand, which requires [Being Visible](https://staffeng.com/guides/being-visible).
 3. Third, is less in your control, which is your company having a pressing need to solve a Staff-level problem, which can require some patience.